 There are many aspects of the childbirth process that have become so common that they are generally accepted as status quo.
 However, when we take a deeper look at the childbirth process, we realize they may not be the best options.
 One such area in particular is the position that we push in.
-The “standard” labor position for women has always been lying on the back (reclining) with legs bent and knees in stirrups (as you see in the image up top).
+The “standard” pushing position has been lying on the back (reclining) with legs bent and knees in stirrups (as you see in the image up top).
 This position enables doctors to see, maneuver, and perform interventions if necessary.
 However, PROnatal Advisory Board member Ashley Brichter, founder of Birthsmarter, explains why this position actually makes it more difficult to push.
 She then takes you on a step-by-step process to find the position that creates the greatest space for your little one to pass through.
 You might just be surprised by what it is.

 Traveling Down the Birth Canal Requires SPACE

 Seem complex?
 Amazingly, human babies are essentially pre-programmed to perform these movements, BUT they need space to do so.
 If we can maximize the amount of space a baby has within the pelvis, we can not only speed this process along but minimize the stress on muscles and tissues within the pelvic bowl (and therefore minimize the risk injury).

 How do you maximize the space in your pelvis to encourage the baby’s rotation and descent?
 We have to find a position that creates the greatest space in the pelvis.
 The pelvis has four boney landmarks that determine the maximum circumference a baby has to fit through: front (pubic bone), back (tail bone), and sides (two sitz bones).
 We want to find a position that creates the greatest space between the front, back, and sides.
 Here are a few simple movements to find that position.

 1. Find the Greatest Space Front to Back